How to Perform a QuickBooks Rebuild

 - IMPORTANT for versions prior to 2018 – if you see ANY reference to an error with “MasterKey encryption” – STOP EVERYTHING and contact QuickBooks support and ask for Intuit Data Services.
 Proceeding with a Rebuild will likely make your file so corrupt as to be unrecoverable.

-- Here are some helpful guidelines, published by a trusted QuickBooks expert in our network: https://blog.quickbooksusers.com/quickbooks/how-to-rebuild-a-quickbooks-file/
+- Ideally you will perform this first on a restored backup copy as a test.
+Here are some helpful guidelines, published by a trusted QuickBooks expert in our network: https://blog.quickbooksusers.com/quickbooks/how-to-rebuild-a-quickbooks-file/

 - Perform a “Portable Copy Round Trip”

 - This step may not be required, but it’s good housekeeping.
 Especially if you have lots of DB File Fragments.
-(Hit F2 to open the Product Info Window – you’ll see how many DB File Fragments are listed.
+(Open your file, hit F2 on your keyboard to open the Product Info Window – you’ll see how many DB File Fragments are listed.
 If more than 9, please proceed with this step.)

 - After rebuilding enough times to get zero errors, follow these steps to both create and then restore the Portable Copy.
 (Rename your current file by adding the word “Archive” to the file name so you don’t lose it.)
 This process reindexes the data, reduces database file fragments, and helps with stability.

 - Reload the QQube.
 Open the QQube Configuration Tool and go to Manual Refresh.
 Do this on the Server or PC the QQube Server component is installed.
 On a Remote Desktop, log in as the QQube_Synch User.
+Note – this feature is only available on QQube 6.X and higher.
 Perform a manual refresh after checking the boxes noted here:

 If you have any questions, please let us know at email@example.com